Are 5 Minute Long Contractions Normal?

 I was in no way surprised when I got "the call" just 3 hours later that labor took off, contractions were 4-6 minutes apart and she was ready...NOW...for her doula and midwife.
 Yessss!
 Walcher's for the win!
 (Bear in mind that she had been contracting now for over 24 hours.
 Walcher's was an absolute game changer.)
 Her contractions remained at 60-90-ish seconds until baby arrived early in the morning.

 So back to those 5 minute long contractions.
 They can be "normal" but not necessarily common and they definitely require some attention.
 If contractions like these become part of your labor pattern, try the suggestions above.
 You might be surprised at how effectively you can influence your own labor.

 Prodromal labor can be really confusing when you're the laboring mother going through it.
 If you need some support, a doula can be priceless in the moment.
 You never need a doula until you NEED a DOULA.
 Plan ahead for your birth!
-Check out my doula packages which include the option of using me as your "Distance Doula."
+Check out our doula packages which include the option of using me as your "Distance Doula."
 I'm happy to provide you with my experience, guidance and suggestions even if your first contact with me is during your birth.
 You'll get unlimited phone, text and email support and resources!
-I've been trained not only as a Certified Doula for over 60 births but also a Certified Birth Mentor with Birthing From Within having mentored more than 90 couples, and also have been trained by Gail Tully, creator of Spinning Babies.
+I've been trained not only as a Certified Doula for over 100 births but also a Certified Birth Mentor with Birthing From Within having mentored hundreds of couples, and also have been trained by Gail Tully, creator of Spinning Babies.